over-da-rainbow/over-da-rainbow.github.io/index.md

 ## Community Feedback

 Students from the UH community have used our application and found it very useful.
+If you want to provide feedback to help us further develop our system, we would love to hear your feedback.
+Please take a couple of minutes to fill out our [Over Da Rainbow Feedback Form.](https://forms.gle/j1imHUd9JbaM7HbN6)

+Real User testimonials:
+"I used this application to find nice beaches on the east side." -Reed "Left a couple reviews to share my experience with future visitors." -Campbell "So cherrreh the chill campus spawts, CHEEEHOOO!" -Davin

 ## Team Contract